micropython/micropython/ports/esp32/README.md

 Defining a custom ESP32 board
 -----------------------------

-The default ESP-IDF configuration settings are provided by the `GENERIC` board definition in the directory `boards/GENERIC`.
+The default ESP-IDF configuration settings are provided by the `ESP32_GENERIC` board definition in the directory `boards/ESP32_GENERIC`.
 For a custom configuration you can define your own board directory.
-Start a new board configuration by copying an existing one (like `GENERIC`) and modifying it to suit your board.
+Start a new board configuration by copying an existing one (like `ESP32_GENERIC`) and modifying it to suit your board.

 MicroPython specific configuration values are defined in the board-specific `mpconfigboard.h` file, which is included by `mpconfigport.h`.
 Additional